How the Organic Acids Test might help turn things around!

 Important note about terminology between the two OATS I have now used

+My first OAT was by Organix.
+My second one is by Great Plains.
 The terminology of the Great Plains OAT is a bit different.
 Where Organix would say Succinate, Great Plains would call it Succinic.
 Or where Organix would say ß-Hydroxybutyrate, Great Plains had 3-Hydroxybutyric.
 But what was good to see with Great Plains is that it also tested several B-vitamins and more.
 Of course, the problem is that you can never know if the level they show is “optimal”!
 But it was interesting.
-From now on in most cases, you will see my comments this Succinate/Succinc.
+From now on in most cases, you will see my comments like this: Succinate/Succinc.
 The first is Organix; the second is Great Plains.

 What the Great Plains OAT revealed as far as the MITOCHONDRIA (done on May 24, 2016)